-The court then went through the different facts that showed the bank was a notice of the claim for the discharge violation.
+The court then went through each fact that showed the bank was a notice of the claim for the discharge violation.

-Unlike the mistake in credit reporting in Helmes, which was not on its face and act to collect a discharge debt; the phone call in this case cannot be characterized as anything but attempts to collect a discharged debt.
+Unlike the mistake in credit reporting in Helmes, which was not on its face an act to collect a discharge debt, the phone call, in this case cannot be characterized as anything but attempts to collect a discharged debt.

-Importantly “the bank is charged with the knowledge of the contents of its own records.”
-The failure to properly review the bank’s own records is not excusable mistake.
-If it were there would be no violations of the discharge junction, only “mistakes.”
-While prompt action by the court in Helmes was consistent with an innocent violation, promptness of correction of an error is not the determining factor finding willfulness or the lack of willfulness, it is a factor.
+Importantly, “the bank is charged with the knowledge of the contents of its own records.”
+The failure to properly review the bank’s own records is not an excusable mistake.
+If it were, there would be no violations of the discharge junction, only “mistakes.”
+While prompt action by the court in Helmes was consistent with an innocent violation, the promptness in the correction of an error is not the determining factor.
+But finding willfulness or the lack of willfulness is.

-The court noted the bank accounting practice to “charge-off” and account and noted that and account charged off to profit and losses merely removes it from the bank’s balance sheet.
+The court noted the bank accounting practice to “charge-off,” removing the profit and losses from the bank’s balance sheet.
 It is not an acknowledgement that the debtor has been discharged.
 The court also noted that he discharged creditors acceptance of the voluntary payment from the debtor does not, without more, violate the discharge junction.
 If a debtor seeks to voluntarily repay the debt question Month creditor, the creditor does not violate discharge junction simply by responding to the request.
-However, if the bank knew that the request arose because of the erroneous credit bureau report or the title search or that the debtor’s asserted that the debt was discharged but were only requesting payoff out of compulsion, then the act of providing payoff may be a violation of the discharge stay.
-Further, “the bank is charged with all the facts known to its collection divisions even if they are geographically or operationally separated.”
+However, if the bank knew that the request arose because of the erroneous credit bureau report or the title search or that the debtor’s asserted that the debt was discharged so they can request payoff out of compulsion, then the act of providing payoff may be a violation of the discharge stay.
+Furthermore, “the bank is charged with all the facts known to its collection divisions, even if they are geographically or operationally separated.”